hackerspacesg/hackerspace.sg/contents/membership/_index/main.markdown

 ## Guests
 <img src="/imgs/membership_2.jpg" class="img-responsive center-block" style="width:50%" >

-Hackerspace.SG welcomes infrequent visitors and foreign travellers.
+HackerspaceSG welcomes infrequent visitors and foreign travellers.
 Guests are invited to drop by whenever members are present.

-If you would like to visit Hackerspace.SG but do not know a member, please let us know via [Facebook](https://www.facebook.com/hackerspacesg), [IRC](irc://irc.freenode.net/hackerspacesg), or the [mailing list](https://groups.google.com/forum/#!forum/hackerspacesg).
+If you would like to visit HackerspaceSG but do not know a member, please let us know via [Facebook](https://www.facebook.com/hackerspacesg), [IRC](irc://irc.freenode.net/hackerspacesg), or the [mailing list](https://groups.google.com/forum/#!forum/hackerspacesg).
 Alternatively, come visit us at any of the public events listed on our [calendar](/calendar).

 ## Personal Belongings